AndreansxTech/colorful-ascii-art-generator/README.md

 # Colorful ASCII Art Generator

 ## Overview
+Ever needed to place a image in your profile but couldn't because it did not allow images?
+With ASCII art you can easily place any image in your profile only using text !
-An interactive web application that transforms images into ASCII art with real-time color mapping and customization options.
-This project uses modern web technologies to create an engaging and user-friendly experience for generating ASCII art from any image.
+This interactive web application transforms images into ASCII art with real-time color mapping and customization options.
+I used modern web technologies to create an engaging and user-friendly experience for generating ASCII art from any image.

 ## Features
 ### Core Functionality
 - Convert any image to ASCII art
 - Real-time color mapping based on original image colors
+- Uses 18 colors
 - Adjustable output size based on image dimensions
 - Responsive and mobile-friendly design
+- Download ASCII art as PNG

 ### Customization Options
 - Toggle between color and monochrome output